 Think about your strengths as a teacher.
 What do you love?
 What do you want to help others with?
 Once you know this, you can quickly plan out a series of blog posts.

-Here are a couple blog posts you may also be interested in:
+Before you go, here are a few blog posts you may be interested in: